What is an AA sponsor?

 AA is a pure democracy.
-There are no hard and fast rules about what is an AA sponsor.
+There are no hard and fast rules about what an AA sponsor is.
 There are only guidelines.
-These guidelines are offered in the AA conference approved pamphlet.
-It is called “Questions and Answers on Sponsorship”
+These guidelines are offered in the AA conference-approved pamphlet.
+It is called “Questions and Answers on Sponsorship.”

 This pamphlet covers all the important questions and concerns about the purpose of sponsorship in AA.

-A free PDF copy can be obtained from the AA website:
+A free PDF copy can be obtained from the AA website.
+Click the link below

 Sponsorship: The cornerstone of the suggested program

-When I was a newcomer, I wish I had familiarized myself with this AA pamphlet.
+As a newcomer, I wished I had familiarized myself with this AA pamphlet.
 Reading it may have saved me from walking into negative experiences with sponsors.
-Every newcomer that arrives in AA is desperate to stop drinking and feel better.
+Every newcomer who arrives in AA is desperate to stop drinking and feel better.
 This fear-driven desperation may often lead to an unfortunate choice of sponsor.

 Undoubtedly, coming to AA was the best decision I ever made.
 I didn’t realize that getting and working with a sponsor was so crucial to my sobriety.
 I relapsed for many years in AA because I didn’t follow the suggested program of action.

-When being my own sponsor failed, I had no choice but to change my attitude.
+When sponsoring myself failed, I had no choice but to change my attitude.
 In hindsight, I can tell you in all honesty.
-Coming to AA and getting an experienced step sponsor was the best thing I ever did.
+Coming to AA and getting an experienced sponsor when I was ready was the best thing I ever did.

 Alcoholic character traits in early recovery

-This sometimes condemned me to ask for help from people that were not well enough to give it.
+On the one hand, I was a defiant rebel.
+On the other hand, I was lost, vulnerable, and needy.
+I had the unfortunate habit of asking for help from people who weren’t well enough to give it.
 Living clean and sober was a new and alien experience.
 In sobriety, I had no idea who to trust and who to avoid!

 Looking for an experienced step sponsor

 Asking for sponsorship in AA was a life-saving decision.
-It is an informed choice that requires patience, prudence and discernment.
-Learning more about the person you are considering for sponsorship is a wise move.
+It is an informed choice that requires patience, prudence, and discernment.
+Learning more about the person you are considering for sponsorship is wise.
 It’s a good idea to seek the counsel of older members.
 They may know the person better than you.
-Also, it’s important that they too have a sponsor and are working closely with them.
+Also, they must have a sponsor and work closely with them.

 It is not necessarily a good sign if the person you are thinking of asking has many other sponsees.
 Some sponsors set themselves up to be leaders of smaller splinter groups.
 This kind of sponsorship is ego-driven.
 It is unhealthy for the sponsor as well as the sponsee.
-Splinter groups in AA that are guided by one charismatic leader, have all the hallmarks of cult consciousness.
+Splinter groups in AA that one charismatic leader guides have all the hallmarks of cult consciousness.

 The maladapted alcoholic ego

 The whole purpose of AA’s twelve steps is to reduce the sometimes overinflated alcoholic ego.
-A big ego in recovering alcoholics is a sure sign that the illness has not yet been adequately treated.
+A big ego in recovery may suggest that the disease of alcoholism has not yet responded to treatment with the twelve steps.

 Over the years, I have learned to avoid people in AA with strong personalities.
 Some of them think they have all the answers.
-They think that their brand of AA is the only way.
-They have convinced themselves into believing that theirs is the most effective interpretation of the program.
+They believe that their brand of AA is the only way.
+They have convinced themselves that theirs is the most compelling interpretation of the program.

-This is especially true of fundamentalist groups.
+Fundamentalist groups are where this is most likely to be seen.
 The founders of these groups often appear confident and charismatic.
-They seem to carry a powerful message.
-An important rule of thumb when choosing a sponsor in AA.
-In the fellowship; “all that glitters is not gold.”
+They carry a powerful message until you ask one to be your sponsor.
+An essential rule of thumb is the awareness that in AA, all that glitters is not gold.

 Here is a tip worth remembering when you are new and desperate for a solution.
-Any type of fundamentalism both in and out of AA is not necessarily a sign that authentic spirituality is present.
+Any fundamentalism, both in and out of AA, is not necessarily a sign that authentic spirituality is present.

-It may be helpful for radical behaviour modification, but that’s all it is; behaviour modification.
+It may be helpful for radical behavior modification, but that’s all it is: behavior modification.

 To sum up

-- They have been through the steps with their sponsor and maintain contact with them.
+- They have followed the steps with their sponsor and maintained contact with them.

-- As the result of going through the steps they no longer have an over inflated sense of self.
+- As a result of going through the steps, they no longer have an over-inflated sense of self.
 The maladapted ego has been replaced with humility.

 - They remain committed to taking the sponsee through the first nine steps.

 - They allow the material in the AA literature to be challenged.
-Any reservations can be discussed in a spirit of mutual enquiry.
+Any reservations can be discussed in a spirit of mutual inquiry.

-- Sponsors comitted to rigorous honesty will challenge denial directly.
+- Sponsors committed to rigorous honesty will challenge denial directly.
 This needs to be done in a spirit of compassion and understanding.
-There can be no room for a superior attitude or any type of negative judgement.
+There can be no room for a superior attitude or any negative judgment.